Shippable/docs/sources/platform/runtime/cli/aws.md

 ## Supported Versions
-This table helps you choose the right tag based on the version of the CLI you might want to use
+This table helps you choose the right image tag based on the version of the CLI you want to use.

 | Version  |  Tags
 |----------|---------
 |1.11.91   | v5.8.2
 |1.11.44   | v5.7.3 and below

 ## Further Reading
 * [Everything about Shippable AMIs](/platform/tutorial/runtime/ami-overview)